MiguelMurilloG/horror-movie-quiz/README.md

 ![Screenshot from Question counter](docs/questions-counter.png)

 ### Feedback
 - Receive immediate feedback on your answers as the quiz progresses.
 Correct answers are highlighted, providing a sense of accomplishment, while incorrect choices are flagged to help players learn and improve their knowledge.

 ### Score Area
-Experience a thrilling conclusion to the quiz as the results page congratulates players on completing the challenge and reveals their final score.
+- Experience a thrilling conclusion to the quiz as the results page congratulates players on completing the challenge and reveals their final score.
 This page serves as a satisfying conclusion to the game, offering closure and a sense of achievement.
+Also there is a unique messages based on their score.

 ![Screenshot from End message](docs/quiz-end-message.png)